Updated: May 25th, 2025

 It’s okay to say no. Let me say that again: It’s okay to say no. This can be the most important lesson a woman needs to learn in order to keep her adrenal function healthy.
 You simply can’t do everything that everyone else wants you to do.
 Remember the old oxygen mask information from airline flights?
 You can’t help someone else if you don’t first help yourself.

-Stress relief comes in many forms.
-The only requirement is that you must actually enjoy it — if you don’t, you’re causing yourself more stress!
-Yoga, Deep breathing, mindfulness, meditation, a walk in the woods, paddling a kayak, dancing…the list goes on and on.
+When we want to learn or change something, practice is essential.
+Relieving stress is no different; you must do so intentionally.
+And you have to actually enjoy the practice, or you’re causing yourself more stress.
+Yoga, deep breathing, mindfulness, meditation, a walk in the woods, paddling a kayak, dancing…the list of options goes on and on.
 Make time for something that allows you to release stress every single day — even if it’s just five minutes.

-You don’t have to turn to a prescription to feel better.
-Prescriptions simply mask the symptoms; they don’t promote actual healing.
+Prescriptions aren’t the answer; they simply mask the symptoms but don’t promote actual healing.
 Plant medicine is a natural way to restore energy that’s been used for healing for centuries.
 Some effective herbal treatments include Eleuthero (Siberian Ginseng), Astragalus root (A. membranaceus), Cordyceps (C. sinensis), Rhodiola rosea (“golden root”), Licorice root (Glycyrrhiza glabra), and Ashwagandha.

 Always check with your health care provider to be sure the herbal treatment you select is right for you.
 High-quality, natural supplements designed to support adrenal function, like my Adrenal Support Formula, can also be useful when beginning the healing process.